gberg1/image-browser/README.md

 	> npm install
 	> gulp

-gulp will automatically take you to localhost:8000
+--> redirects you to localhost:8000
 ```
 You will need to obtain an apiKey and apiSecret from Imgur.
 Process described below: